mneedham/batch-import/readme.md

 ## For even quicker import

 In the usage scenario described above we index our nodes and then query those indexes when creating relationships between nodes.
-While this imports data quickly we can get a speed improvement when importing into an empty database by making use of the row number in the nodes file as our identifier.
+While this imports data quickly we can get a speed improvement when importing into an empty database by using the row number in the nodes file as our node identifier.

 For example, our nodes.csv file would look like this: